Kingdragoncat/kingdragoncat/README.md

 - 💡 Running a growing platform at [Mythofy.net](https://mythofy.net)
 - 🌍 Sharing code and ideas on [GitHub](https://github.com/kingdragoncat) & [SpigotMC](https://www.spigotmc.org/members/kingdragoncat.1992912/)
 - 🗨️ Chatting with devs and gamers on Discord (@kingdragoncat)
+- 🐧 Managing and deploying services on Linux (especially with Debian/Ubuntu)
+- 🛡️ Automating server setups, maintenance, and security

 ---